DetachHead/typed-nodejs-assert/readme.md

 # typed nodejs assert
 improved type definitions for assertions in the default nodeJS assert API.

-the typescript definitions for the default assertion library in nodeJS [do not properly check the types](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/50274), leading to assertion errors that could easily be caught by the compiler.
+the typescript definitions for the default assertion library in nodeJS [do not properly check the types of expected/actual values](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/50274), leading to assertion errors that could easily be caught by the compiler.

 ## example